Spryx-AI/spryx-devops-workflows/README.md

 The `python-ci.yml` workflow handles testing for Python projects using tox.

 **Features:**
-- Uses Poetry for dependency management
+- Flexible dependency management (with or without Poetry)
 - Single job with sequential quality checks
 - Uses project's tox configuration for all steps
 - Simplified configuration with sensible defaults